 Options for Guiding and Fastening

-An external window is something placed between the sensor and the desired touch active area, usually in form of a plastic or glass “window”.
+An external window is something placed between the sensor module and the desired touch active area, usually in form of a plastic or glass “window”.
 It is of high importance for the function that these surfaces fulfill the optical demands stated in Optical Requirements on External Window.
-It is important to know that each window the light passes through will reduce the sensors received signal levels, even though the requirements are fulfilled, which in some applications might reduce the maximum detection range.
+It is important to know that each window the light passes through will reduce the sensor modules received signal levels, even though the requirements are fulfilled, which in some applications might reduce the maximum detection range.

 External Reflective Surface